cre8magic/cre8magic/docs-src/pages/library/magic-menu/index.md

 1. **Configuration** for selecting the pages which should appear in the menu
     * where to start (like a menu which start at level 2)
-    * wAct pages to show (like all the pages on level 2 - or only their children)
+    * what pages to show (like all the pages on level 2 - or only their children)
     * how deep to go (do we show submenus?)

 1. **Design** for styling of each node based on the context